Small Claims Division

 The Small Claims Court is a special court where disputes are resolved inexpensively and quickly.
 Small Claims cases are for damages of $10,000 or less.
 Small Claims is affordable and fast, with simple and informal rules.
 Attorneys are not allowed.

 Starting November 1, 2021 cases may be filed for back rent, under rules set out in AB 3088, SB 91 and AB832.
 These cases may be filed for any amount including over the usual $10,000 cap.
+A new Plaintiff's Claim form has been created for cases seeking unpaid rent and other obligations between March 1, 2020 and September 30, 2021.
 A State Rent Relief Program is available.
 Applications may be submitted by both landlords and tenants.
 Information about how the program works and online applications can be found on the California COVID-19 Rent Relief page

 All Small Claims cases are filed and heard at the Watsonville Courthouse.
 There are no Small Claims cases at the Santa Cruz Courthouse.